 The Scientific Thinkers program is designed

-to be a continual effort at Innis Elementary School, a Columbus public school, to bring scientists into 1st through 5th grade classrooms.
-This program strives to help the students at Innis enjoy science and gain confidence in their abilities as students and scientific thinkers through a collaborative effort of teachers and OSU students teaching inquiry-based science.
+to be a continual effort at elementary schools in the Columbus area to bring scientists into 1st through 5th grade classrooms.
+This program strives to help the students enjoy science and gain confidence in their abilities as students and scientific thinkers through a collaborative effort of teachers and OSU students teaching inquiry-based science.